 - a.
-Certification of full-time enrollment in a social and behavioral sciences doctoral program at the time of application (REQUIRED).
+Certification of full-time enrollment in a STEM doctoral program at the time of application (REQUIRED).
 (See page 5 for details.) - b.
 Statement of support from the dissertation committee chair or the doctoral student's faculty advisor, department chair, departmental director of graduate studies, or individual with similar responsibilities, as applicable (REQUIRED).
-(For information on required content, see page 7.)

-c.
-Applicant disclosure of pending applications
+(For information on required content, see page 6.) - c.
+Undergraduate and graduate transcripts, either official or unofficial (REQUIRED). - d.
+Applicant disclosure of pending applications5